-Web Hosting Explained for Beginners (Simple Guide 2022)
+Web Hosting Explained for Beginners

 Web Hosting in a Nutshell

-Web hosting is typically a service provided by a web host with the necessary technologies and infrastructure to access your website on the internet.
+Web hosting is typically a service provided by a web host with the necessary technologies and infrastructure to access your website on the Internet.
 Just like storing all your necessities at home and accessing them anytime you want, you can think of web hosting along the same line.

-Well, instead of storing your household goods, you’re now storing all the files (code, media, etc.) needed to get your site up and running on physical servers.
+Instead of storing your household goods, you’re now storing all the files (code, media, etc.) needed to get your site up and running on physical servers.
 Your web host rents out the space on this webserver to facilitate this so visitors can view its content online.

-Once your website is successfully published on the internet, users type your website address via the browser.
+Once your blog is successfully published on the internet, users type your website address via the browser.
 The browser will then initiate a connection to the server, and your web pages will be presented to the user.
 You must have your domain name to host your site.
 This is your website address, much like your home address.

 Why Do You Need Web Hosting?